scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 Introduction
 ------------

-The Global positioning system (GPS) allows user position estimation using time difference of arrival (TDOA) measurements from signals received from a constellation of 24 medium earth orbit satellites of space vehicles (SVs).
+The Global Positioning System (GPS) allows user position estimation using time difference of arrival (TDOA) measurements from signals received from a constellation of 24 medium earth orbit satellites of space vehicles (SVs).
 The Kalman filter is a popular optimal *state estimation* algorithm [Simon2006]_ used